jstock29/jstock29/README.md

 # Hi there!
 I'm Jared.
 I currently work as a Digital Consultant at Arup.
-Most of my work can't be shared publicly, so this is where I keep personal projects.
+Most of my work can't be shared publicly, but this is where I keep personal projects.
 You'll notice I have a problem where I impulse buy domains for my friends.
 Things might get weird.

 # My repos